mozilla/pkipolicy/rootstore/policy.md

 ### 8.1 Change in Legal Ownership ###

-This section applies when one company buys or takes a controlling stake in a CA, or when an organization buys the private key of a CA certificate that is within the scope of Mozilla's root program, unless it is constrained in compliance with section 5.3.1 of this policy.
+This section applies when one company buys or takes a controlling stake in a CA, or when an organization obtains control of a CA certificate that is within the scope of Mozilla's root program, unless it is constrained in compliance with section 5.3.1 of this policy.